 The table offers a cleaner environment with less exposure to odors and chemicals than traditional cadaver dissection.

 “Cadavers don’t come with labels.
-Using the table enables us to see how the body works as a system rather than just viewing individual parts,” adds Rayhan Quaraishi, a fourth-year neuroscience major pursuing a career in medicine.
+Using the table enables us to see how the body works as a system rather than just viewing individual parts,” adds Rayhan Quraishi, a fourth-year neuroscience major pursuing a career in medicine.

 Decker emphasizes that while the Anatomage Table is a game changer, it doesn’t replace prosections.
 Students will continue to work with real hearts, lungs, and even full spinal cords, thanks to a partnership with Emory University’s Body Donation Program.